Skipping Science: An Experiment in Jump Rope Lengths

 - Once you have practiced recording data while jumping rope and counting the number of jumps using the graph, follow the same procedure described in the "Option 1" section of this experiment.
-However, use the graph recorded by the Science Journal app for each trial to count the number of jumps per minute, instead of having a helper use a stopwatch.
+However, use the graph recorded with your sensor app for each trial to count the number of jumps per minute, instead of having a helper use a stopwatch.

 - Does jump rope length also affect the number of mess-ups?
 Keep track of both the successful jumps and the misses and plot them both.
 Are the two numbers related?
 Hint: a fourth person may be needed to keep track of the number of mess-ups.

 - Also try this experiment using different jump rope tricks, instead of just plain jumps over the rope.
 Does length have more of an effect on tricks than on plain jumps?